 It was simply too easy to graph everything–just in case it was all important.
 I’ve got to say this really caught be off guard the first time I saw it.
 I actually thought the students were just being lazy, not calculating the means, not plotting means, etc. But I think I was mostly wrong about that.
 I now realize many of them actually thought this was better because everything is recorded.
 I have this same problem today with my college students.
 To address it I ask questions that try and get to what “message” are we trying to convey with our graph.
 What is the simplest graphic that can convey the message?
 What can enhance that message?
 What is my target audience?

-The best spreadsheet plots would usually looked something like this where they at least plotted means and kind of labeled the axis.
+The best spreadsheet plots would usually look something like this where they at least plotted means and kind of labeled the axis.
 But they were almost always bar graphs.
 Note the the bar graphs graph “categories” on the horizontal axis so they are equally spaced.
 This is the point that I usually bring out to start a question about the appropriateness of different graph methods.
 Eventually with questions we move to the idea of the scatter plot and bivariate plots.
 BTW, this should be much easier over the next few years since working with bivariate data is a big emphasis in the Common Core math standards.

 But my goal in the past was to get the students to consider more than just the means but also to somehow convey the variation in their data–without plotting every point as a bar.
 To capture that variability, I would suggest they use a box plot–something we covered earlier in the semester with a drops on a penny lab.
 I hoped to get something like this and I usually would, but it would be drawn by hand.